jasongrimes/grimesit-mm/_pages/services.md

 Think of a web app as being stacked together like bricks or a card deck, from a variety of technology choices.
-A full-stack developer can work on all the technologies up and down that stack.
+A full-stack developer can work on all the technologies up and down the stack.

 A web application stack generally includes user interfaces, data, business logic, and APIs.